HORIZON SUMMER CAMP

 Interested in being a Sponsor?

 Cannot attend camp but would like to support camp?
-Please fill out the 2018 Camp Sponsorship form below.
+Please visit our Camp Sponsorship page.

 Association of Horizon is a tax exempt 501(c)3 nonprofit organization.
 Association of Horizon Tax ID number is: 36-3814090.